jscott3201/bacpypes-mqtt/README.md

 [Google IoT Core Registry and Devices](https://cloud.google.com/iot/docs/how-tos/devices)

 Documentation to create the necessary registries and devices you will need to control the PubSub message flows and configuration updates for the BACnet Driver.

+## Roadmap

+1. Add write functionality
+2. Move to threading for each device
+3. Standardize the configuration consumption for points
+4. Allow configuration options for payload formatting

 ## Packages